What is a startup pitch deck?

 • Input 5 - Team credentials: Names, roles, and the 1-2 most relevant facts per person.
 Founder-market fit signals if present.

-Structured inputs are the investment that makes AI output valuable.
-The 30 minutes spent completing a problem statement and product concept before prompting AI will save hours of revision afterward—and produce a deck that actually represents your company.
+The 30 minutes spent completing a problem statement and product concept before prompting AI will save hours of revision afterward - and produce a deck that actually represents your company, not a category.

-Your pitch deck should be a living document—updated as you learn, customized for different investor audiences, and evolved as your traction and strategy develop.
+Your pitch deck is a living document - and if it's not evolving, you're doing it wrong.
 The deck you pitch in month one should be meaningfully different from the deck you pitch in month six, because you should know meaningfully more.
+I've seen founders go from 'polite passes' to term sheets after just 3-4 rounds of targeted refinements based on real investor reactions.

 • Maintain a master deck with all slides, then create tailored versions for different investor types: angels, seed funds, strategic corporates, and accelerator applications each prioritize different things